Squantor/libMcu/tests/LPC812M101JDH20_test_master/README.md

 * To test an ADC, a PWM output from the master would need to be filtered to create a variable voltage.
 # HSI
 Hardware Software interface
+## Reset synchronisation
+The master when starting up has to reset the slave, as we cant be 100% sure in what state it is when it also starts.
+This is accomplished by putting ```GPIO0_4``` high for a short duration. this GPIO is connected to a BSS138 N channel mosfet that is pulled down with a 4.7K ohm resistor.
+This pulldown will overrule the reset mode pullup of a LPC812.
 ## Test sychronisation pins
 Two GPIOS are present for communication between master and slave: ```test_sync_out``` and ```test_sync_in``` respectivly.
 On the LPC812 test pins ```GPIO0_17``` and ```GPIO0_14``` are allocated for this purpose.
 The whole synchronisation process is as follows:
 1. Both pins are low value when a test in progress.
 When the master is done with the test, it will first cleanup the test then it will set its test_sync_out to high.